Santhosh007joker/MATLAB-Robotics/README.md

 So, with that out of the way, let's actually put this to use.
 We're going to walk through how to simulate a robot in MATLAB, piece by piece.
 Now, since every robot eventually needs to be powered, sensed, and controlled before it's allowed to move an inch, that's exactly where we'll start: the electronics part.

-Here's the section with Control System Toolbox removed and the flow tightened up so it still reads as one cohesive section:

 ---